tkoohi/QuickWorkflow/README.md

 == #QuickWorkflow ==
 =======

-A framework for optimization, repair and simplification of workflows need workflow analysis.
+A framework for optimization, repair and simplification of workflows needs workflow analysis.
 Workflow analysis is the process of studying, understanding, and evaluating the sequence of tasks, activities, and interactions that make up a specific process and /or operation.

 QuickWorkflow-Java is an examplar implementation of simplification of workflow in Java.